-Nitrate-Nitrite [(NO3) - (NO2)] levels ranged from 0.19 to 1.02 mg/L. There were no recordings above 2.0 mg/L for ammonia (NH3) in 2020.
-There were no TKN concentrations recorded above the detection limits (<0.5 mg/L).
-This data continues to indicate nitrogen does not appear to be a major problem in the City of Hampton's watershed.
+Nitrate-Nitrite [(NO3) - (NO2)] levels ranged from 0.084 to 0.492 mg/L, which is significantly less than levels observed last year.
+There were no recordings above 2.0 mg/L for ammonia (NH3) in 2024-in fact, all measurements were below 0.16 mg/L. There were no TKN concentrations recorded above 1.1 mg/L, with the majority of measurements very close to 0.5 mg/L, slightly lower on average when compared to last year.
+Overall, the measurements show improvements when compared to the previous two years.